 When weather is cool but humid for extended periods, the AC does not run for long (if at all), and there is no way to remove internally-generated humidity.
-Humidity can build up to the point where it begins to cause not only condensation, but extensive mold growth on window surfaces and elsewhere.
+Humidity can build up to the point where it begins to cause condensation and mold on windows inside your home, and eventually on other adjacent surfaces.

 In extreme cases, this can result in widespread heavy mold growth, creating a “fully-involved” heavily contaminated environment requiring extensive remediation.
 Extensive condensation on or around windows should be considered a warning sign that such conditions may be developing.
 Inside relative humidity should not exceed 60% for more than brief periods.
 Please contact IET if you have questions.

 Ways To Prevent Window Condensation and Mold

 There are three main approaches to preventing condensation and mold on windows and window seals.
 Each of these approaches can be accomplished in several ways.

 Approaches 1 and 2 prevent condensation on windows and surfaces, while approach 3 allows condensation to occur, but removes it before it has been present long enough to cause mold growth or other problems.
 Used singly or, more effectively, in combination, these approaches will help to reduce condensation during colder weather as a cause of mold growth.
 Discussed in detail below, these approaches are:

 - Increase surface temperature of window glass and frame

 - Reduce dew point temperature (humidity) of the air in the room

 - Absorbing water and cleaning window surfaces regularly